cahillsjudo/cahillsjudo.github.io/README.md

 A website for Cahill's Judo.
 Uses a Jekyll implementation of the [Creative Theme](http://startbootstrap.com/template-overviews/creative/) template by [Start Bootstrap](http://startbootstrap.com).

+## Where to Find Content
+Most of the website's content is stored in the following locations:

+* `img/` – This folder contains images used on the website.
+Upload new images here.
+* `_layouts/front.html` – This file controls the main layout of the homepage.
+The "building blocks" for the layout are found in `_includes/`
+* `_includes/` – This folder contains reusable sections of the website, such as the header, footer, and navigation.

 ## Run Locally
 This isn't necessary for small edits.
+This is most likely to be used by someone who frequently codes.
 This is just if you want to see a temporary copy of the site on your personal computer, without the edits showing in the live page.

 1. Download Docker